like excelsior, but for effort into responses other than lols.

 cookies biscuits are dunked in tea, Father Christmas drinks sweet sherry.

-― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 20:57 (ten months ago) link
+― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 20:57 (one year ago) link

 this is known

 i think that you will find that biscuits are, in fact, covered in gravy

 ― injurious emissions (cat), Thursday, 4 November 2021 21:01 (one year ago) link

 and what the heck kind of drunkass santa, how’s he even supposed to drive the sleigh, old boy’s gonna crash into someone’s house and be barfing everywhere. pfft, sherry.